gejames/ansible_tower_automation/README.md

 ## Why should I automate changes to Ansible Tower?

 As the complexity of any system grows, so does the need to document any changes to that system.
-If you have been using the Ansible Automation Platform for ahwile now, you may have built up a large collection of playbooks and are using Ansible Tower to centrally orchestrate their deployment.
+If you have been using the Ansible Automation Platform for a while now, you may have built up a large collection of playbooks and are using Ansible Tower to centrally orchestrate their deployment.
 You've probably configured a few workflows and built surveys to extend the reach of Tower beyond your IT organization.

 As your needs have grown, how are you keeping track of changes within Tower?
 Are you tired of writing the same survey everytime a new playbook requries it?
 Is an auditor going to understand why you used a non-standard credential?
 Or perhaps you are a consultant that deploys Tower for many clients and needs a way to confugre Tower quickly.
 Wouldn't it be great if we could use our existing knowledge of Ansible to automate, and in turn doucment, those changes and re-use assets we already have?